benliu07/traffic-ramping/README.md

 ## Compromises due to time constraints

-Stopping the ramp chart from re-rendering when the ramp chart accordion is closed.
+Preventing the ramp chart from re-rendering when its accordion is closed was not implemented.

-Including Storybook tests for visual regression testing in the future for a production grade application is ideal.
+Incorporating Storybook for visual regression testing would enhance testing for a production-grade application.

-Adding more support for accessbility features.
+Adding more accessibility features is a priority for future improvements to ensure a better user experience.

 ## Available Scripts